sarfarajansari2299/Cyber-Security-Internship/Assignment 9/Readme.md

 * Performed a dictionary attack against extracted password hashes.
 * Tested millions of commonly used passwords.
 * Recovered multiple weak passwords from the target system.
 * Demonstrated the effectiveness of dictionary-based password attacks.
+However Password not found from the rockyou.text.

 ---